Manuteaa/dbd_autoSkillCheck/README.md

 - Unfortunately, the script only monitors a small part of the center of your screen.
 It can not see the skill checks outside this area.
 Even if you make it work by editing the code (like capturing the whole screen and resize the frames to 224x224) the AI model was not trained to handle these special skill checks, so it will not work very well...

 What about the anti-cheat system ?
-- The script monitors a small crop of your main screen, and can press then release the space bar using [Windows MSDN](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes?redirectedfrom=MSDN) once each 0.5s maximum.
-I don't know if this can be detected as a cheat
+- The script monitors a small crop of your main screen, runs an onnx model, and can press then release the space bar using [Windows MSDN](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes?redirectedfrom=MSDN) once each 0.5s maximum.
+Such win32 `SendInput` injection key CAN be considered as a cheat for some AC systems.
+That's why this script should only be used in private games.
-- I played the game quite a lot with the script on, and never had any problem so far...

 # Acknowledgments